catalpa-cl/ltl-spelling/README.md

 Resources included in this repository are:
 * [Corpora](spelling/src/main/resources/corpora):
   * The English, German and Czech [MERLIN](https://merlin-platform.eu) corpora and the German [Litkey corpus](https://www.linguistics.rub.de/litkeycorpus/index.html) in the [LeSpell format](#lespell-error-annotation-format).
-  * A [script](https://github.com/ltl-ude/ltl-spelling/blob/master/data_prep/convert_cita.py) to convert the Italian [CItA corpus](http://www.italianlp.it/resources/cita-corpus-italiano-di-apprendenti-l1/) into the LeSpell format.
+  * [Scripts](https://github.com/ltl-ude/ltl-spelling/blob/master/data_prep) to convert the Italian [CItA](http://www.italianlp.it/resources/cita-corpus-italiano-di-apprendenti-l1/) and English [TOEFL-Spell](https://github.com/EducationalTestingService/TOEFL-Spell) corpora into the LeSpell format.
 * [Dictionaries](spelling/src/main/resources/dictionaries) for English, German, Italian and Czech and a [script](spelling/src/main/resources/dictionaries/hunspell/GetHunspellDict.java) to generate a `.txt` dictionary from hunspell `.dic` and `.aff` files.
 * Phonetic versions (`*_phoneme_map.txt`) of the above dictionaries and a [script](https://github.com/ltl-ude/ltl-spelling/blob/master/spelling/src/main/java/utils/GraphemeDictionaryToPhonemeMap.java) to create a phonetic dictionary from a given .txt dictionary.
 * [Keyboard distance files](https://github.com/ltl-ude/ltl-spelling/tree/master/spelling/src/main/resources/matrixes) for English, German, Italian and Czech.